zyme-xd/discordcaptcha/README.md

 This property can be used to ignore certain servers

 ##### config#commands
-This property contains all commands and can be used to toggle/limit certain commands (to specific users)
+This property contains all commands and can be used to toggle/limit certain commands (to specific users or permissions)

 _Example config.json_
 ```json